 How Kiss Tried to Extend Their Winning Streak With ‘Asylum’

-For all the ups and downs that characterized the first decade of Kiss’ career, between 1974 and 1984, New York’s most successful hard rockers had been nothing if not prolific, reliably pumping out one album (sometimes two, or even four) each year, like clockwork.
-1985 could hardly be any different as Kiss unveiled their 13th studio platter, Asylum — not least because things were finally looking up again.
+For all the ups and downs that characterized the first decade of Kiss’ career between 1974-84, New York’s most successful hard rockers had been nothing if not prolific, reliably pumping out one album (sometimes two, or even four) each year, like clockwork.
+The year 1985 could hardly be any different as Kiss unveiled their 13th studio platter, Asylum — not least because things were finally looking up again.

 That’s because the previous year’s Animalize had essentially completed Kiss’ lengthy and sometimes far-from-certain career turnaround.
 The band earned its first platinum certification since 1979’s Dynasty and confirmed their commercial viability in the new decade, even though they were now “just another” unmasked hard rock band.